 Remarks at One Planet summit, December 12, 2017

-A key challenge of the transition towards renewable energies is the alternating power generation that comes with fluctuating energy sources (i.e., sun and wind).
+A key consideration of the transi-tion towards renewable energy is the fluctuation in pow-er generation which comes with an inconstant energy source (i.e., sun and wind).
 These fluctuations have to be balanced by energy storage systems.
-In the long term, next generation storage technologies are needed to meet the challenges of an increasingly complex energy supply.
+In the long term, next generation energy storage materials are needed to meet the challenges of an increasingly complex energy supply.